Rickey Henderson: Legacy

 On July 29, 1989, Henderson stole five bases against the Mariners' left-handed Randy Johnson, his career high, and one shy of the single-game major league record.
 Unusually, Henderson was hitless in the game (he had four walks).
 Henderson had 18 four-steal games during his career.
 In August 1983, in a three-game series against the Brewers and a 2-game series versus the Yankees, Henderson had 13 stolen bases in five games.
-Baltimore Orioles third baseman Floyd Rayford described the confusion he felt during a particular game, when Henderson was leading off first base and signalling him with two fingers.
+Baltimore Orioles third baseman Floyd Rayford described the confusion he felt during a particular game, when Henderson was leading off first base and signaling him with two fingers.
 Henderson quickly stole second base, then third, and Rayford understood the gesture.

 Longtime scout Charlie Metro remembered the havoc caused by Henderson: '"I did a lot of study and I found that it's impossible to throw Rickey Henderson out.
 I started using stopwatches and everything.
 I found it was impossible to throw some other guys out also.
 They can go from first to second in 2.9 seconds; and no pitcher catcher combination in baseball could throw from here to there to tag second in 2.9 seconds, it was always 3, 3.1, 3.2.
 So actually, the runner that can make the continuous, regular move like Rickey's can't be thrown out, and he's proven it."

-Joe Posnanski of the Kansas City Star and Sports Illustrated wrote:
+Sportswrite Joe Posnanski marveled that Henderson had 796 career walks when leading off an inning:

 Henderson was a headfirst slider.
 In September 2008, Henderson discussed his base-stealing technique at length with Sports Illustrated: